zef-dev/convoworks-pckg-appointments/README.md

 This package contains conversational workflow elements for managing appointment scheduling scenarios in the [Convoworks framework](https://github.com/zef-dev/convoworks-core).
 This is not full inmplementation.
 It contains elemenst that you can use in the conversation workflow, but the underlying datsource is just described via `IAppointmentsContext` interface.

+When we are talking about workflow components (elements), we have to primarily consider voice designer needs.
+What kind of properties, sub-flows and general behaviour it should have to be optimal for usage.

+Context is on the other hand focused on the technical and developer needs.
+Here we take care of user identification, data formats, time zones.
+The interface is more technical.
+Data adaptation to human and conversation friendly manner is on the workflow elements.

 ## Appointments context interface